MOBILE ATTENDANT CARE SERVICE

 Under what circumstances could I be charged for cancellations?

-I am an NDIS participant, what should I request on my plan?
+I am an NDIS participant.
+What should I request on my plan?

 How will I be billed for services under the NDIS?

 MACS rates are in line with the NDIS Price Guide.
+How your services are billed will depend on how your financial transactions are managed with the NDIS.

-1. Agency Managed – When the NDIA manages your plan, the NDIA will directly pay MACS for the support we provide to you.
+1. Agency Managed – When the NDIA manages your plan, they will pay MACS directly for the support we provide to you.
+You can only use NDIS registered providers if the NDIA manages your plan.

 Skip to content